-Asheville Car Accident Lawyer
+Car Accident Lawyer in Asheville, NC

-Asheville Auto Accident Attorneys
+Auto Accident Attorneys in Asheville, NC

 These are just two of the many ways an accident turns the victim’s life upside down, but there is help.
-When car crash victims suffer serious injuries and other losses, they can file a personal injury claim to seek compensation.
+When car crash victims suffer severe injuries and other losses, they can file a personal injury claim to seek compensation.
 That compensation can help pay for the cost of treatment, make up lost income, cover property damage, and help the accident victim better deal with their injuries.

-Compensation in a Car Accident Claim
+Types of Compensation in a Car Accident Claim

-- Medical expenses including emergency transportation, surgery, rehabilitation, therapy, and more
+- Medical expenses, including emergency transportation, surgery, rehabilitation, therapy, and more

-- Lost income including wages, salaries, bonuses, and benefits
+- Lost income, including wages, salaries, bonuses, and benefits

 - Loss of future earning capacity, if the injuries make it difficult or impossible to earn the same income as before the accident